ayevu105/HW5/self-evaluation.md

 Return: Done (Anthony Vu)

-Q: -1 for each compilation warning, min -3: -3
+Q: -1 for each compilation warning, min -3: 0

+Could not figure how to remove parameter without breaking the code, as it is needed to print out to the system.

 - Check under *1.
 Compiles without warnings*
 - If the warning message is addressed in README.md, including how the programmer tried to address it, no deductions